-- Produce a "Guidelines for Examining Unusual Patterns of Cancer and Environmental Concern in Alaska" manuscript.
-This includes providing recommendations of small number epidemiology methods for rural cancer investigations. - 2) Participate in Cancer Concerns Workgroup tasked with reviewing CDC recommendations and cancer concerns among Alaskan communities.
-This workgroup is a collaborative effort between HAVRS, the Section of Epidemiology's Environmental Public Health program, Agency for Toxic Substances and Disease Registry, and the Alaska Native Tribal Health Consortium. - 3) For community inquires that are deemed as requiring further assessment and investigation by the Cancer Concerns Workgroup, the fellow will work with the ACR Public Health Analyst to analyze local data and summarize findings in a formal report.
-This includes the use of epidemiologic methods for evaluating excess cancer cases using statistical software, SEER\Stat, and possibly GIS analysis.
+Help develop guidelines for examining unusual patterns of cancer and environmental concern in Alaska.
+This includes developing tools and checklists for evaluating information surrounding concerns of elevated cancers in a community and providing recommendations of small number epidemiologic methods for rural cancer investigations.
+Participate in Cancer Concerns Workgroup tasked with reviewing and evaluating cancer concerns among Alaskan communities.
+This workgroup meets quarterly and is a collaborative effort between HAVRS, the Section of Epidemiology's Environmental Public Health program, Agency for Toxic Substances and Disease Registry, and the Alaska Native Tribal Health Consortium.

+3) For community inquires that are deemed as requiring further assessment or investigation by the Cancer Concerns Workgroup, the fellow will work with the ACR Public Health Analyst to evaluate local data and summarize findings in a formal report.
+This includes the use of epidemiologic methods for evaluating excess cancer cases using statistical software, SEERStat, and GIS analytic software.